-Completed RFTA (including the proposed dwelling lease) must be submitted as hard copies, in-person, by mail, email or by fax.
+Completed RFTA (including the proposed dwelling lease) must be submitted as hard copies, in-person, by mail, email, fax, or web-based application.

 The family may not submit, and the PHA will not process, more than one (1) RFTA at a time.